Multirotors from Takeoff to Real-Time Full Identification Using the Modified Relay Feedback Test and Deep Neural Networks: Simulation and Experimental Results

-Following the formulation of the take-off controller in Section \ref{sec:take_off_cont}, we evaluate the capability of DNN-MRFT for full channel identification and auto-tuning of UAV's starting from a landing state with no prior knowledge of system dynamics.
+Following the formulation of the take-off controllers presented in Section \ref{sec:take_off_cont}, we evaluate the capability of DNN-MRFT for full system identification and auto-tuning of UAV's starting from a landing state with no prior knowledge of system dynamics.
 The take-off and auto-tuning procedure is carried out in two subsequent stages: inner-loops and outer-loops identification stages.
-In the first stage, DNN-MRFT with the take-off controller designed in Section \ref{sec:take_off_cont} is applied to the altitude channel, corresponds to \(S\) at position \(1^*\) in Fig. \ref{fig:identification_scheme}, while placing \(S\) at position \(1\) for all other channels.
+In the first stage, DNN-MRFT with the take-off controller designed in Section \ref{sec:take_off_cont} is applied to the altitude loop, corresponds to \(S\) at position \(1^*\) in Fig. \ref{fig:identification_scheme}, while placing \(S\) at position \(1\) for all other loops.
 Once the condition \(C\) in Eq. \eqref{eq_takeoff_algorithm} is met switch \(S\) switches to position \(1\) for altitude case as well.
 Once steady-state oscillations are detected on each inner-loop, a DNN identifies optimal controller parameters that are instantaneously applied to the corresponding control loop.
-Once inner-loop identification is complete, the switch \(S\) switches to position \(2\) such that DNN-MRFT is carried out in the same manner for the identification of side-motion channels.
+Once inner-loop identification is complete, the switch \(S\) switches to position \(2\) such that DNN-MRFT is carried out in the same manner for the identification of side-motion loops.
 Similarly, once steady-state oscillations are detected on outer-loops, the corresponding DNN network identifies the dynamics and applies optimal controller by switching \(S\) to position \(3\).

-To avoid excessive sideways drifting during the inner-loop auto-tuning stage, a bounding controller is implemented for the side-motion control loop.
-This controller alters the reference attitude as the UAV's horizontal position exceeds predefined thresholds \(\{ \varepsilon_1, \varepsilon_2\}\) as formulated in Eq. \eqref{eq_bounding_box}.
-The bounding box controller is the summation of a relay with hysteresis (switches at \(\varepsilon_1\) with amplitude \(h_{o1}\)) and a relay with dead-band nonlinearity (switches at \(\varepsilon_2\) with amplitude \(h_{o2}\)).
-To guarantee that inner-loop MRFT oscillations reach steady-state, the threshold on position must be large enough such that the switching frequency of the bounding controller is considerably lower than that of the inner-loop oscillations.